Location in Zoo

 Wallows in mud to protect against mosquitoes and keep cool in the hot sun.

 One of the more social tortoise species.
 Males fight for breeding rights and territory.
 An easily tamed species, they quickly learn to recognize their keepers.

 Normal breeding season is from February to May.
 A few months after breeding, females dig a nest and bury an average of 4-14 eggs.
 A female living where there is a large population of tortoises will lay fewer eggs than those living around less tortoises.
 After around 3-6 months, the eggs hatch and the hatchlings are only three inches long.

 Can lay up to 25 eggs the size of tennis balls.
 Typically, only three to five viable young are hatched from a clutch.
 In high-density populations females may only lay 4-5 eggs.

 Listed as Vulnerable by the IUCN.
 They are currently protected on Aldabra and some neighboring islands, where small populations have been introduced.

 Of the four types of giant tortoises once present on islands in the Indian Ocean, only the Aldabra Tortoise survived beyond the beginning of the 19th century.
 The rest were wiped out due to humans over-hunting.
 In the late 1880's Charles Darwin and other eminent naturalists signed a formal petition with the hope of saving the Aldabra Tortoise, whose population was heading quickly to extinction.
 Fortunately, this protection and restriction in trade of the reptile has helped the species recover.

 It is difficult to know the precise age and overall lifespan of aldabra tortoises because they usually outlive the humans observing them.

 Male tortoises' plastron (the shell on their underside) is usually concave, or curved inward.
-This allows them more stability when mounting a female during copulation.
-Males have longer tails than females.
+Males also have longer tails than females.